 It is important to know your body and what it needs from a nutritional standpoint to maintain energy, especially during periods of exercise.
-As a Certified Nutrition Coach, personal trainer, or personal fitness chef it is important to understand that men and women have very different nutritional requirements, beyond those related to size and weight.
+As a Certified Nutrition Coach, personal trainer, Certified Lifestyle and Weight Management Specialist or personal fitness chef it is important to understand that men and women have very different nutritional requirements, beyond those related to size and weight.
 Women need fewer calories than men but have higher vitamin and mineral needs.

 On average, a moderately fit man needs about 19-21 calories per pound of body weight.
 This means, if he weighs 175 pounds, his daily calorie intake should be around 3,500 calories per day.
 A moderately fit woman who maintains a similar exercise program only needs about 17-19 calories per pound of body weight.
 That translates to about 2,400 for a woman that weighs 135 pounds.